India's biggest IPOs before Hyundai Motor unit flotation

 ($1 = 83.9200 Indian rupees)

-(Reporting by Varun Hebbalalu and Dimpal Gulwani in Bengaluru; Editing by Jan Harvey)
+(Reporting by Varun Hebbalalu and Dimpal Gulwani in Bengaluru; Editing by Jan Harvey and Mark Potter)